Naalu Peruku Nalladhuna Edhuvum Thappilla

 Naalu Peruku Nalladhuna Edhuvum Thappilla is a 2017 Tamil-language heist film written and directed by debutant Dinesh Selvaraj.
 It is a crowdfunded film produced by Alpha Studios.
 Alpha Studios themselves did the distribution of the film.
 The film features Karthik Raj, Jagadeesh Kanna, Shariya, and Evan Shri in the lead roles.
-Navin (music director) and Bjorn Surrao composed the film score while Anirudh Ravichander sung the promo song.
-Cinematography was handled by A.T.Bagath Singh and the film was edited by Xavier Thilak.
-Production was designed by Alpha Studios and action sequences were designed and choreographed by Run Ravi.
+Navin and Bjorn Surrao composed the film score.